SpaceMonkey-MH/Unnamed_Project/Notes.md

 	Wait, no, now a part of the player can be seen below the grass during landing animation.
 I'm gonna go with the first solution.
 	Still feels kinda weird, the character jumps in front of the grass, but meh.
+	For the shotgun, I hesitate between creating small projectiles and using ray-casting to emulate them.
+I would like to use ray-casting, which would be easier for the damage, but it would leave a difficulty for the visual part.
+I think I'll go for the multiple projectiles one.